Unimaru: The art museum between North and South Korea where the curator wears a bulletproof vest - KTVZ

 They are not allowed to wave at anyone they might see or take pictures of anything without permission, just in case they run afoul of security issues.

-Kids under eight years old are also barred from the DMZ, regardless of their country of origin.
+Kids under 8 years old are also barred from the DMZ, regardless of their country of origin.

-In 2018, South Korea’s president Moon Jae-in and North Korea’s chairman Kim Jong Un held an Inter-Korean Summit Meeting at the “Peace House” at Panmunjom on the DMZ.
+In 2018, South Korean President Moon Jae-in and North Korea’s chairman Kim Jong Un held an Inter-Korean Summit Meeting at the “Peace House” at Panmunjom on the DMZ.

 Technically, the two nations are still at war, but at the meeting Moon and Kim agreed to move toward formally ending their conflict.
 The agreement also stated that both countries would remove weapons, guards and landmines from Joint Security Area (JSA).